Hmong customs and culture: Animism and shamanism

-For followers of traditional Hmong spirituality, the shaman, a healing practitioner who acts as an intermediary between the spirit and material world, is the main communicator with the otherworld, able to see why and how someone got sick.
+For followers of traditional Hmong spirituality, the shaman, a spiritual healing practitioner who serves as an intermediary between the spirit and material worlds, is the primary communicator with the otherworld, able to see why and how someone became ill.
 The Hmong view healing and sickness as supernatural processes linked to cosmic and local supernatural forces.

-In ancient times, it is said that humans and spirits used to live with each other.
+In ancient times, it is said that humans and spirits lived together.
 However, due to conflict between the two very different beings, the deity Saub had blinded the two from being able to see each other.
-However, there is this good and evil in both worlds and thus whenever humans come into contact with the evilness of the otherworld, a Shaman is needed to perform rituals to go rescue or call back the sick person’s spirit and/or look at the reason for why the person is so sick.
-A shaman’s real job is to "reproduce and restore belief" not really the physical health, although it may seem so.
+However, there is good and evil in both worlds; thus, whenever humans come into contact with the otherworld's evil, a shaman is needed to perform rituals to rescue or call back the sick person's spirit and/or to examine why the person is so sick.
+A shaman's task is to "reproduce and restore belief," not really the physical health, although it may seem so.
 Rituals, which serve as a treatment, might include herbal remedies or offerings of joss paper money or livestock.
-In cases of serious illness, the shaman enters a trance and travels through the spirit world to discern the cause and remedy of the problem, usually involving the loss or damage of a soul.
+In cases of serious illness, the shaman enters a trance and travels through the spirit world to discern the cause and remedy for the problem, which usually involves the loss or damage of a soul.

-This ritual ceremony, called "ua neeb", consists of several parts.
-The first part of the process is "ua neeb Saib": examining the spiritual aura of the situation to determine what the factors are.
+This ritual ceremony, the ua neeb, consists of several parts.
+The first part of the process is ua neeb Saib: examining the spiritual aura of the situation to determine the factors.

 If during ua neeb Saib the shaman observes something seriously wrong with the individual, such as a soul having lost its way home and caught by some spiritual being, the shaman will end the first part of the ceremony process by negotiating with the spiritual being ("whoever has control of this individual soul") to release the soul; most of the time this will do.
 After that, the shaman would lead the soul to its home.

-After a waiting period, if the sick individual becomes well, then the second part of the ceremony, referred to as ua neeb kho, will be performed, in which joss paper is burned and livestock is sacrificed in exchange for the well-being and future protection of the individual's soul.
+After a waiting period, if the sick individual recovers, the second part of the ceremony, referred to as ua neeb kho, will be performed, during which joss paper is burned.
+Livestock is sacrificed in exchange for the well-being and future protection of the individual's soul.
 Extended family and friends are invited to partake in the ceremony and tie a white string around the wrist (khi tes) of the individual.
-The strings are blessed by the shaman and as each person ties it around the individual's wrist, they say a personalized blessing.
+The shaman blesses the strings, and as each person ties one around their wrist, they say a personalized blessing.
 Studies done within the Hmong American communities show that many Hmong continue to consult shamans for their health concerns.